zanderson3j/dada-final-project/README.md

 ![](img/challenge1/complete.png)

+---

 ## Raining Blood [40 points]:

-The next challenge I chose was a Steganography Challenge called Raining Blood.
+The next challenge I chose was a 40 point Steganography Challenge called Raining Blood.
 Steganography is hiding messages or files inside different types of messages or files.
 It sounded interesting and had a cool name so I tried it.
 It had the instructions below.

 ![](img/challenge2/instructions.png)